SpacelandingCat/leetcode/Explore/Introduction to Data Structure. Arrays 101/004. Introduction. Duplicate Zeros/README.md

 ### Condition:

->Given a fixed-length integer array <kbd>arr</kbd>, duplicate each occurrence of zero, shifting the remaining elements to the right.
+>Given a fixed-length integer array `arr`, duplicate each occurrence of zero, shifting the remaining elements to the right.
 >
 >**Note** that elements beyond the length of the original array are not written.
 Do the above modifications to the input array in place and do not return anything.